Overview

 Introduction

-The TrinityLake format defines a Lakehouse-specific key-value map implemented using a B-epsilon tree.
+The TrinityLake format defines a storage-only lakehouse implemented using a modified version of the B-epsilon tree-based key-value map.

 - The values of this map are location pointers to the Object Definitions

-We denote such tree as the TrinityLake Tree, and denote a Lakehouse implemented using the TrinityLake format as a Trinity Lakehouse.
+We call such tree as the TrinityLake Tree, and call a lakehouse implemented using the TrinityLake format as a Trinity Lakehouse.

 The TrinityLake format contains the following specifications:

-- The TrinityLake tree is persisted in storage and follows Storage Specification.
+- The TrinityLake tree is persisted in storage following Storage Layout Specification.

 - The TrinityLake tree is assessed and updated following the Transaction Specification.

-- The key names in a TrinityLake tree follow the Key Encoding Specification.
+- The keys in a TrinityLake tree follow the Key Encoding Specification.

-- The locations used in a TrinityLake tree follow the Location Specification.
+- The object definitions in a TrinityLake tree follow the Object Definition File Specification.

 Example